Cladding safety checks

 Following the Grenfell Tower tragedy on 14 June 2017, we developed guidance for sports grounds reviewing their fire risk assessments with specific reference to external cladding.

 We recognise that primacy for building regulations and product specification rests with the Department for Communities and Local Government.
 The SGSA provides advice and guidance in the Guide to Safety at Sports Grounds (Green Guide) and also in Safety Management procedures.
 This guidance note should be read in conjunction with the Green Guide.
 For those sports grounds that require a General Safety Certificate further controls may be in place as conditions of the certificate.

 The investigation into the tragedy at Grenfell Tower is ongoing and whilst the cause of the fire is unknown and there are many questions about how it spread so rapidly, the attention has focused on the external cladding on the building.
-We will not speculate on the causes, but feel it is opportune to send out this guidance note to assist sports grounds owners/managers in making informed judgements about the fire safety of their buildings.
+We will not speculate on the causes, but feel it is opportune to send out this guidance note to assist sports grounds owners/managers in making informed judgments about the fire safety of their buildings.

 It is important to note that sports grounds generally contain no sleeping risk, benefit from high levels of vigilance when in use and are often fitted with active and passive fire detection systems to help mitigate any fire risk.
 Whilst it is not suggested that no risk is present, it is the aforementioned significantly mitigate the risk.